 Grantees and Partners

-We strongly encourage all our partners, grantees, and fellows who are conducting Virginia Humanities funded or associated events to postpone, cancel, or offer virtually any event planned between now and June 10, 2020.
+We strongly encourage all our partners, grantees, and fellows who are conducting Virginia Humanities funded or associated events to postpone, cancel, or offer all public events virtually until it is safe to resume them.

 We ask all our partner organizations to notify us of any/all updates regarding postponements and cancellations, so we are able to update our records and calendars as well as oversee scheduling efforts for make-up events.